 How voice tech will shape the future of search marketing

-From a search marketing perspective, voice technology is going to change everything.
+From a search marketing perspective, voice search technology is going to change everything.
 We’ve already touched on the idea of conversational search, but the key for marketers is understanding what people want to achieve with voice search.

 According to the KPCB 2016 Internet Trends, this is how the use of voice search is broken down right now: